 The reduction in global demand caused by COVID-19, coupled with the recent actions of foreign oil producers such as Saudi Arabia and Russia, have materially decreased global crude oil prices and generated a surplus of oil.
 This significant surplus has created a saturation of storage and caused imminent crude storage constraints, which has led to, and in the future may further lead to the shut-in of production of our wells due to lack of sufficient markets or lack of availability and capacity of processing, gathering, storing and transportation systems.
 Additionally, several state oil and gas authorities, including the Texas Railroad Commission, have implemented or are considering implementing oil and gas production limits in an effort to stabilize declining commodity prices.
 To the extent adopted, such production limits could not only reduce our revenue, but also, if wells have to be shut-in for extended periods of time due to such production limits, result in expenditures related to well plugging and abandonment.
-HighPeak Energy curtailed the majority of its production in April 2020 and may incur additional costs to bring the associated production back online.
-Cost increases necessary to bring the associated wells back online may be significant enough that such wells would become uneconomic at low commodity price levels, which may lead to decreases in HighPeak Energy's proved reserve estimates and potential impairments and associated charges to its earnings.
-However, prices have recently increased, and HighPeak Energy management began returning its wells online in mid-July.
-At June 30, 2020, HighPeak Energy had twelve (12) drilled uncompleted wells that we began completing in September 2020.
-We will continue to monitor the extent by which prices continue to increase and/or stabilize as we execute our capital expenditure program.
-As HighPeak Energy is currently beginning to bring its wells back online, there is no assurance that such wells will be as productive following recommencement as they were prior to bei
+HighPeak Energy curtailed the majority of its production lim appril 2020 and may incur additional costs to bring the associated production back online.
+Cost increases necessary to bring the associated wells back online may be significant enough that such wells would become uneconomic at low commodity price levels, which may lead to decreases in HighPeak Energy is proved reserve estimates and potential impairments and associated charges to its earnings.
+However, prices have recently increased, and HighPeak Energy is currently beginning to bring its wells back online, there is no assurance that such wells will be as productive following recommencement as they were prior to being shut in.
+Any shut in or curtailment of the oil, natural gas and NGLs produced from HighPeak Energy's fields could adversely affect its financial condition and results of operations.